devstress/FLINK.NET/docs/flink_net_enhancements_and_simulation.md

     *   Added a `SemaphoreSlim` to limit the number of outstanding send operations (i.e., `WriteAsync` calls on the gRPC stream that have not yet "completed" from the client's perspective).
     *   The `MaxOutstandingSends` is currently hardcoded (e.g., to 100).
     *   The semaphore is acquired before attempting to send a record and released after the `WriteAsync` operation is initiated.
-*   **Nature:** This is client-side self-throttling, not a full server-driven credit-based backpressure system like in FlinkDotnet.
+*   **Nature:** This is client-side self-throttling, not a full server-driven credit-based backpressure system like in Apache Flink.
 In this PoC, the permit is released immediately after the write is initiated by the client, rather than waiting for an explicit acknowledgement or credit from the server.
 *   **File:** `FlinkDotNet/FlinkDotNet.TaskManager/TaskExecutor.cs`

 ### 2.2.
 Serialization PoC